-This is the first in a series of four articles highlighting costly RCM issues and what providers need to address them.
+This is the second in a series of five articles highlighting costly RCM issues and what providers need to address them.

 For large healthcare providers looking to recover more revenue with fewer resources, the back end of the revenue cycle is ripe for change.
 A/R teams are under increasing pressure to recover every payer dollar, and they’re struggling to handle growing account volumes.
 Meanwhile, high churn on the front line continues to sabotage collection efforts and eat profits.